jose-villar/jose-villar.github.io/software/git.md

 // Discard changes from staged area (they persist in working directory) git restore --staged <target>

+// Remove file from commit but keep changes for later use git rm -- cached <path>

 // Remove from untracked
 git rm --cached <target>
 // Use git rm -h to see short help or --help to see the verbose version
 ~~~

 ## Inspecting